Listed on this page are our direct Bender

 A total of 32 men are listed on the below plaque from the entrance

-hall of the St Nickolas Catholic Church in Rettigheim as having been
+hall of the St Nikolas Catholic Church in Rettigheim as having been

 killed in The Great War.
 At this point in time, almost all of those